DeSociologue/Sociology-of-Emotions-Reading-List/README.md

 - Cooley, Charles Horton. [_Human Nature and the Social Order_](https://github.com/DeSociologue/Sociology-of-Emotions-Reading-List/raw/master/23%20emotions%20in%20social%20constructionism/Human%20nature%20and%20the%20social%20order%20.pdf).
 Nabu Press, 2010.

+Goffman, Erving. _The Presentation of Self in Everyday Life_.
+Anchor Books, 1959.

-- Flaherty, Michael G. "[The derivation of emotional experience from the social construction of reality](https://github.com/DeSociologue/Sociology-of-Emotions-Reading-List/raw/master/23%20emotions%20in%20social%20constructionism/The%20derivation%20of%20emotional%20experience%20from%20the%20social%20construction%20of%20reality.pdf)," _Studies in Symbolic Interaction_ 13 (1992): 167-182.
+- Flaherty, Michael G. "[The Derivation of Emotional Experience from the Social Construction of Reality](https://github.com/DeSociologue/Sociology-of-Emotions-Reading-List/raw/master/23%20emotions%20in%20social%20constructionism/The%20derivation%20of%20emotional%20experience%20from%20the%20social%20construction%20of%20reality.pdf)," _Studies in Symbolic Interaction_ 13 (1992): 167-182.